rajagopallab/rajagopallab.github.io/resources.md

 - Offering what help you can when asked
 - Learning to split up work and resources effectively
 - Listening to, and considering, ideas no matter where they come from.
 An undergraduate's voice should be valued just as a PI's is.
 - The only boilerplate part of this: treating everyone in the lab as an equal, regardless of age, race, ethnicity, sexual orientation, gender identity, gender expression, marital status, nationality, political affiliation, ability status, or educational background.
-Everyone should have access to the exploration of science without fear of harassment or discrimination, and they will not be tolerated.
+Everyone should have access to the exploration of science without fear of harassment or discrimination, which will not be tolerated.

-We are all students of physics in this space, and it needs to be a place where we can all feel comfortable expressing what we do and do not understand without fear of judgment, and with a hope of learning more about the world.
+We are all students of physics in this space, and it needs to be a place where we can all feel comfortable expressing what we do and do not understand --- without fear of judgment, and with a hope of learning more about the world.